EqCollide: Equivariant and Collision-Aware Deformable Objects Neural Simulator: Introduction

-To overcome these challenges, our study introduces Equivariant and Collision-Aware Deformable Objects Neural Simulator (\name), a novel simulator that integrates equivariant latent spaces into the simulation of deformable object collisions.
-As shown in Figure \ref{fig:overall_archi}, \name adopts an Encoder-Processor-Decoder architecture.
-We make a novel use of PointNet++ \cite{qi2017pointnetplusplus} by adapting it to be $\mathbf{SE}(n)$-equivariant and adopting it to encode position and velocity information of mass points into control points.
-An equivariant GNN-based Neural Ordinary Differential Equation (NODE) \cite{chen2018neural} is used to generate the dynamics of control points' positions and contexts via collision-aware message passing.
-An equivariant neural field conditioned on the control points' features is used to reconstruct the velocity field given the position of mass points.
-By embedding the states of mass points into a small set of control points and modeling their interactions through a NODE in a collision-aware manner, we achieve an efficient and scalable simulation that maintains the geometric integrity of the objects.
+To address the challenges, we introduce Equivariant and Collision-Aware Deformable Objects Neural Simulator (\name), a novel simulator that explicitly models collision for deformable objects.
+By embedding the states of deformable objects into a small set of control points with latent features and modeling their interactions through a GNN in a collision-aware manner, we achieve an efficient and scalable simulation for the complex dynamics of deformable objects during collision.
+As shown in Figure \ref{fig:overall_archi}, \name adopts an Encoder–Processor–Decoder architecture.
+We make a novel use of PointNet++ \citep{qi2017pointnetplusplus} by adapting it to encode position and velocity information of mass points into a compact set of control points.
+An equivariant GNN-based Neural Ordinary Differential Equation (NODE) \citep{chen2018neural} is then employed to simulate the dynamics of control points’ positions and contexts via collision-aware message passing.
+To further tackle the challenge of maintaining equivariance in latent representations, \name integrates $\mathbf{SE}(n)$-equivariance throughout the entire simulation pipeline.
+Specifically, we adapt PointNet++ to be $\mathbf{SE}(n)$-equivariant, ensuring consistent encoding of mass points into control points.
+The dynamics are then modeled using an equivariant NODE, and finally, an equivariant neural field conditioned on the control points’ features reconstructs the velocity field for arbitrary mass point positions.
 As illustrated in Table \ref{tab:model_comparison}, \name is the first equivariant simulator that simultaneously achieves high computational efficiency, continuous field representation, and collision-aware interaction modeling.
 The contributions of \name include: